YijingLin123/yijinglin123.github.io/_pages/about.md

   - /about.html
 ---

-I'm a postdoctoral researcher at the School of Information and Communication Engineering, Beijing University of Posts and Telecommunications (BUPT).
-I received my Ph.D. in 2024 from BUPT.
-My research interests include federated unlearning, blockchain, and data governance.
-I have published papers in leading venues such as IEEE TCOM, TSC, TNSE, WWW, and IJCAI.
-My work has been recognized with several awards, including three Second Prizes for Scientific and Technological Process, Best Paper Awards from IEEE Computer Society, IEEE IWCMC and IEEE-CCF Service Computing Committee, as well as top prizes in national blockchain innovation competitions.
-In 2024, I was selected for China’s Postdoctoral Innovative Talent Support Program, one of the most competitive national fellowships, with only 24 awardees selected nationwide in my field.
-I really enjoy exchanging ideas and collaborating on challenging problems.
-Please feel free to reach out if you're interested in collaboration or just want to connect.
+Dr. Yijing Lin is a Postdoctoral Researcher at the School of Information and Communication Engineering, Beijing University of Posts and Telecommunications (BUPT), China.
+She received her Ph.D. degree in Computer Science and Technology from BUPT in 2024 under the supervision of Prof. Zhipeng Gao, and conducted joint research at Nanyang Technological University (Singapore) with Prof. Dusit Niyato and at the Chinese University of Hong Kong (Shenzhen) with Prof. Shuguang Cui.
+Her research interests include blockchain-enabled trustworthy data governance, federated learning and unlearning, and semantic communication for next-generation intelligent networks.
+Dr. Lin has published over 20 papers in premier venues such as IEEE TMC, TSC, TCOM, TNSE, WWW, IJCAI, and COMST, including two ESI Highly Cited Papers and one ESI Hot Paper.
+Her research has received IEEE Computer Society Best Paper Award, the IEEE-CCF Service Computing Best Student Paper Award, the KSEM Best Paper Award, the IEEE Trustcom Outstanding Paper Award, he IEEE IWCMC Best Paper Award, and CCF China Blockchain Technology and Applications Summit Forum Best Paper Award.
+She is also the Principal Investigator of several nationally competitive research grants, including the Postdoctoral Innovation Talent Program funded by the Ministry of Human Resources and Social Security of China, the National Natural Science Foundation of China (NSFC) Youth Program.

 News
 ======
 <div>
   <ul>
+    <li>[2025/11] Our paper has been selected as the outstanding paper of IEEE Trustcom 2025.</li>
     <li>[2025/09] Our paper “Enhancing Deep Reinforcement Learning: A Tutorial on Generative Diffusion Models in Network Optimization” has been recognized as both an ESI Hot Paper and an ESI Highly Cited Paper.</li>
     <li>[2025/08] Our paper has been selected as the best paper of KSEM 2025.</li>
     <li>[2025/08] Our proposal has been supported by National Natural Science Foundation of China.</li>